SOC 1010 Introduction To Sociology: 3 semester hours

 Prerequisites: SOC 1010 and satisfaction of mathematics proficiency requirement or consent of instructor.
 Research planning and interpretation, principles of research design, measurement, and sampling.
 Techniques for the collection, analysis, and presentation of data.
 The course also includes an introduction to the Statistical Package for the Social Sciences (SPSS) and lab exercises.

-SOC 3237 Japanese Popular Culture: 3 semester hours
+SOC 3237 Contemporary Japanese Culture: 3 semester hours

 SAME AS ANTHRO 3237.
-Prerequisites: ANTHRO 1011.
-Through biographies, fiction, films, anime, manga, television, music, magazines, and other media, the course investigates a range of topics related to Japanese history, social diversity, subcultural identity, gender, demographic change, and media.
-The study of Japanese popular culture is ideal for understanding theoretical issues such as the construction of gender and sexuality, identity formation, nationalism, emerging youth cultures, and the processes of globalization and localization.
+Prerequisites: Junior Level Standing.
+Through ethnographies, biographies, fiction, films, anime, manga, television, music, magazines, and other media, the course investigates a range of topics related to Japanese history, social diversity, subcultural identity, gender, demographic change, and media.
+The study of Japanese culture is ideal for understanding theoretical issues such as the construction of gender and sexuality, identity formation, nationalism, emerging youth cultures, and the processes of globalization and localization.
 Satisfies University cultural diversity requirements.

 SOC 3250 Sociology Of Victimization: 3 semester hours

 Same as GS 3250.
 Prerequisite: SOC 1010.
 This course examines the role of social factors in a wide rang of kinds of victimization--crime, violence, natural disasters, accidents, disease, etc. The topic of social reactions to various kinds of victimization is also covered.
 Sociological theories of victimization are emphasized.